How to Detect an Astrophysical Nanohertz Gravitational-Wave Background: Results

 For each realization, we also produce HD posteriors using the reweighting method \citep{sophie_resampling}.
-We calculate the Bayes factor between the HD and CURN models which are shown as the blue histogram in Figure \ref{fig:BF_histogram}.
-Note the large variance of the Bayes factor, even though we fixed the astrophysical parameters of the simulation (more than eight orders of magnitude between the lowest and highest Bayes factor).
-To understand the source of this variance, it is worth looking at the recovered Bayes factors as a function of the amplitude of the GWB.
-Figure \ref{fig:BF_vs_amplitude} shows the Bayes factors as a function of $\log_{10} A_{0.1 yr^{-1}}$, i.e.~the amplitude of the GWB referenced at a frequency of $0.1 yr^{-1}$ instead of the usual $1 yr^{-1}$.
+We calculate the BF between the HD and CURN models which are shown as the blue histogram in Figure \ref{fig:BF_histogram}.
+Note the large variance of the BF, even though we fixed the astrophysical parameters of the simulation (more than eight orders of magnitude between the lowest and highest BF).
+To understand the source of this variance, it is worth looking at the recovered BFs as a function of the amplitude of the GWB.
+Figure \ref{fig:BF_vs_amplitude} shows the BFs as a function of $\log_{10} A_{0.1 \mathrm{yr}^{-1}}$, i.e.~the amplitude of the GWB referenced at a frequency of $0.1 \mathrm{yr}^{-1}$ instead of the usual $1 \mathrm{yr}^{-1}$.
 We use this reference point, since there the amplitude is less covariant with $\gamma_{\rm GWB}$.
-We can see that while the Bayes factor is correlated with the amplitude, even at a given fixed amplitude we see significant scatter in the Bayes factor.
-Thus even for universes described by the same astrophysics and a GWB with the same amplitude, the recovered Bayes factor shows a significant variance.
+We can see that while the BF is correlated with the amplitude, even at a given fixed amplitude we see significant scatter in the BF.
+Thus even for universes described by the same astrophysics and a GWB with the same amplitude, the recovered BF shows a significant variance.
 This is consistent with previous findings on both astrophysical and simple power-law backgrounds \citep{cornish_sampson_2016, sophie_resampling}.
 Thus this is a generic property of any stochastic background, not specifically of astrophysical backgrounds.